kragen/derctuo/taking-screenshots.md

 Efficiency
 ----------

-Well, I've spent the last 9 hours on automating screenshots, so now I can insert a screenshot into my notes in only 45 seconds.
+Well, I've spent the last 9 hours on automating screenshots†, so now I can insert a screenshot into my notes in only 45 seconds.
 I ran through the previous procedure using the GIMP again and it took me 4 minutes and 51 seconds, but I think I was usually able to do it faster